CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Introduction

 \section{Introduction}

 The development of self-driving cars has been mainly driven by advancements in three key areas: perception, prediction, and planning.
 These components form the foundation of modern the self-driving car stack (SDC), enabling autonomous vehicles to navigate safely and efficiently.
-In recent years, deep learning has significantly transformed the design of SDC, particularly revolutionizing the first two components: perception \citep{li2022bevformer,DBLP:journals/corr/abs-1711-08488,DBLP:journals/corr/abs-1711-06396}, and prediction \citep{DBLP:journals/corr/abs-1910-05449,nayakanti2022wayformer,DBLP:journals/corr/abs-2008-08294}.
+In recent years, deep learning has significantly transformed the design of SDC, particularly revolutionizing the first two components: perception \cite{li2022bevformer,DBLP:journals/corr/abs-1711-08488,DBLP:journals/corr/abs-1711-06396}, and prediction \cite{DBLP:journals/corr/abs-1910-05449,nayakanti2022wayformer,DBLP:journals/corr/abs-2008-08294}.
 Most of these prior works leverage supervised learning on large, manually or auto-labeled datasets and curated expert driving behavior.
-Methods like behavior cloning (BC) and other imitation learning (IL) methods have shown promise at effectively controlling ego behavior.
-However, these methods can struggle in scarce data regimes like those encountered in safety-critical situations.
+Methods such as behavior cloning (BC)\cite{pomerleau:alvinn,bojarski2016endendlearningselfdriving} and other imitation learning (IL)\cite{ross2011reductionimitationlearningstructured,codevilla2018endtoenddrivingconditionalimitation} methods have shown promise at effectively controlling ego behavior, in particular replicating human-like driving behavior.
+However, these methods can struggle in scarce data regimes like those encountered in safety-critical situations, and are known to suffer from compounding errors in out of distribution scenarios \cite{ross2011reductionimitationlearningstructured}.
+On the other hand, pure reinforcement learning (RL) approaches to autonomous driving~\cite{Learning-to-Drive-in-a-Day-ICRA2019, lu2023imitation} while leading to increased robustness, and exploration, face challenges due to the high-dimensional state and action spaces, the need for manually crafted multi-criteria reward functions, the lack of safety-critical guarantees (due to multiple competing criteria in the reward function), and the tendency to learning policies that may not naturally mirror human driving behavior \cite{lu2023imitation}.
 Therefore, the most effective learning method for ego planning remains an unsolved problem.

-In this paper, we describe a framework enabling the first successful application and deployment of online safe RL for ego planning in a self-driving environment.
-When leveraging online RL methods, care needs to be exercised in the environment, action space, and reward design in order to elicit the desired behavior from the resulting policy.
-In settings like self-driving effectively modeling the environment's complex transition dynamics and defining complex reward shaping are commonly seen as impediments to online RL; however, we demonstrate results with simple transition dynamics and reward design which can be transferred to the real world.

-In the driving domain, it is common to represent action spaces for ego planning as trajectories learned via imitation.
-While these methods can perform well in open loop, they are known to be susceptible to drift in closed-loop outside of the expert data support.
-Additionally, these methods can focus on the average case of driving while performing sub-optimally in the long tail of challenging situations.